 25 Times People Tried To Correct Someone Online And Failed Miserably

-The confidence is as astounding as they are wrong
+The confidence is as astounding as it is wrong

-The internet is a wild place, bringing together people from literally all over the world, from all walks of life.
+The internet is a wild place, bringing together people from literally all over the world and from all walks of life.
 For the most part, folks usually frequent forums and other social media groups that align with their own interests and morals.

 For as much as people tend to stick to the comfort of like-mindedness, there’s still no shortage of interactions between opposing opinions in the comments section or popular forums.
-And hoo-boy, do people love sharing their opinions, even if their opinion is incorrect or a heaping pile of flaming poo, they act as if their opinions are fact.
+And hoo-boy, do people love sharing their opinions!
+Even if their opinion is incorrect or a heaping pile of flaming poo, they act as if their opinions are facts.

 1. So eager to be discriminated against